CodingThrust/QECNotes/correlated-qec/correlated-qec.typ

 ]) <fig:correlated>

 === For experimentalists
-- Correlated noise: what is you feeling about error model? on gate or on connection? single qubit or two bit?
+- Correlated noise: what is you feeling about error model? on gate or on connection? single qubit or two qubits?
 What channel makes errors correlated?
 Do you have any tomography data?
 - Do you have any syndrome measurement data?

 - data: